 - Vietnamese: Being master in one job is better than being average in nine jobs

 These quotes, and this mindset, are from a time when being the best at what you did was a huge competitive advantage overs with the same skill.
 The Vietnamese quote is the most telling for me.
 For many people today, "being [a] master in one job" may include nine sub-jobs.
 Knowing only one job may now be cause for concern.

 The whole software craftsman thing has taken off in the programming world a lot in the last decade.
 I owe a lot of my own growth as a developer to adopting this approach to creating software.
 There's something about believing in something bigger than you that has an impact on you perceive your own abilities, strengths and limits.
 I could feel the tug of the software community which drew me see my profession as something more than a person who makes websites.

-Joel Spolsky mentioned software managers should re-read Peopleware every year.
+@pull right Joel Spolsky mentioned software managers should re-read Peopleware every year. @

 Doesn't that make you feel in awe of what you can do as a programmer?
 I know it did for me.
 Even in these works though, there is a heavy focus on creation, imagination and shipping a product.
 The craftsman mindset to me is much more associated with creation, with a focus on completing a product.
 A woodworker who learns how to carve a specific shape perfectly, but never puts that skill to use building something is the same to me as a programmer master who doesn't use those skills to do something they want to do.

 Being skilled is one thing, using that skill to create something is another.

 Know Where You're Going

 When you read the piano teacher story, who did you identify with?
 Is there something in your life where you would qualify as a different person in the story?
 For me I'm the piano teacher in the programming world, but the student in just about everything else.
 In nothing in life am I the master, and I am perfectly happy with that.